 The West Virginia truck accident attorneys at the Manchin Injury Law Group, PLLC have been helping victims of truck accidents in Fairmont and throughout the state sue at-fault parties for 37 years.
 We treat every client who walks into our doors like a member of the family.
 We also treat your case with the utmost attention, respect, and dedication.

-The laws of West Virginia allow victims of commercial vehicle accidents to collect compensation for their injuries to cover medical expenses, lost wages, loss of life quality, and even the pain associated with your recovery.
+West Virginia laws allow victims of commercial vehicle accidents to collect compensation for their injuries to cover medical expenses, lost wages, loss of life quality, and even the pain associated with your recovery.
 These laws are complex and navigating them successfully, therefore, requires the assistance of an experienced truck accident attorney in West Virginia.

 While many of our cases ultimately settle out of court, we presume and prepare as if your case is going to trial – we collect forensic evidence, review police reports, identify logbook violations, and gather eyewitness testimony to strengthen your case for a jury.
-If you or a loved one sustained injuries in a truck accident, including tri-axle trucks, natural gas trucks, or logging trucks, contact us to arrange a free initial consultation with our West Virginia truck accident lawyers.
+If you or a loved one sustained catastrophic injuries in a truck accident, including tri-axle trucks, natural gas trucks, or logging trucks, contact us to arrange a free initial consultation with our trucking accident lawyers.

-If you were recently involved in a commercial motor vehicle collision, then you might assume that collecting payment for your injuries is as simple as filing a claim with the insurance company.
-Unfortunately, the laws surrounding commercial motor vehicles are complex, and, therefore, you might be losing your right to full compensation if you pursue these claims yourself.
+If you were recently involved in a commercial motor vehicle collision, then you might assume that collecting payment for your injuries is as simple as filing a truck accident claim with the insurance company.
+Unfortunately, the laws surrounding large commercial trucks are complex, and, therefore, you might be losing your legal right to full compensation if you pursue these claims yourself.
 There are several reasons why you need the experienced hand of a West Virginia truck accident attorney:

 Truck crashes can be a matter of both state and federal law.
 Commercial motor vehicle drivers, owners, and operators must follow strict guidelines set forth by the Federal Motor Carrier Safety Commission.
 Failing to follow these rules could result in violation of federal law and is usually grounds for negligence.
 Retaining a West Virginia truck accident attorney familiar with these rules is essential to protecting your right to compensation.